kayleefedorick/omarchy-nix/README.md

 ```

 Generated themes automatically extract colors from the wallpaper and create a matching color scheme for all Omarchy applications (terminal, editor, launcher, etc.).

+## Updating

+Aliases are provided to make updating omarchy-nix easier.

+* `update-all` alias – update all flake inputs, push new inputs to repo (point to your own repo as needed), and rebuild system in one command
+* `update` alias - update omarchy-nix flake only and rebuild system

 ## License